Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/Report.md

 ### 6. Stable vs Unstable
 Look up stability as it refers to sorting.
-In your own words, describe one sort that is stable and one sort that isn't stable (hint, of the three we did, two are considered stable, and while is not).
+In your own words, describe one sort that is stable and one sort that isn't stable

+### 6.2 When stability is needed?
+Explain in your own words a case in which you will want a stable algorithm over an unstable.
+Include an example.

 ### 7. Gold Thief